-Of course, more capacity also means spending more money.
+Of course, more capacity also means a more expensive drive.

-The rule of thumb I like to use is this: get an external drive that is at least three times as large as the amount of data you expect to back up.
+The rule of thumb I use is this: get an external drive at least three times as large as the amount of data you expect to back up.

 For example, one of my Windows machines has a roughly 127GB (gigabyte) drive, of which around 44GB are used.

-Thus, I would recommend a capacity of at least three times 44GB, or around 132GB.
-That would be enough to hold two complete and compressed full-image backups, along with overhead information such as recovery partitions, and a healthy collection of incremental backups as well.
+For that machine, I would purchase a hard drive with a capacity of at least three times 44GB, or around 132GB.
+That would be enough to hold two complete and compressed full-image backups along with overhead information (such as recovery partitions), and a healthy collection of incremental backups as well.

-In most cases, the good news here is that your back-up requirements – even after tripling my recommendation – will likely be smaller than the average external hard-drive size currently available.
+The good news here is that in most cases, your backup requirements — even after tripling my recommendation — will likely be smaller than the average external hard drive currently available.

 External drive technology

-There are, naturally, several different types of external drives.
-Connection methods and even power options vary.
+There are several different types of external drives.
+Connection methods, and even power options, vary.
 Some choices are easy; some depend at least a little on your personal setup.

 There’s simply no reason not to ensure your new drive comes with a USB3 interface, even if your computer doesn’t support it.

-Someday, when you get a new computer it will, in all likelihood, have a USB3 interface.
-You’ll have an external drive all ready to take advantage of it.
+Someday, when you get a new computer, it will likely have a USB3 interface, and you’ll have an external drive all ready to take advantage of it.